Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity

 For C1, the base flow, represented on figure~\ref{fig:baseflow}(a), consists of two symmetric baroclinically-driven recirculation cells driven along the solidification front, from the maximum baroclinicity regions in the upper left and right corners.
 Both cells meet on the axis near the bottom of the domain and drive a strong upward jet there.
 The leading unstable mode of type II (with critical parameters $k_c=6.3$, $Ra_c = 5.975 \times 10^3$) arises out of shear instability near the location of the maximum velocity along that jet (see figure~\ref{fig:receptivity_sensitivity}(a)).
 It consists of a wave travelling in the $z$ direction, and appears through a supercritical Hopf bifurcation.

 The velocity field modulus associated to the adjoint mode $\|\hat{\bf u}^*\|$, which represents receptivity, is displayed in figure~\ref{fig:receptivity_sensitivity}(b).
 The most receptive region is located at the wall, where the magnitude of two jets is strongest.
 The product of direct and adjoint modes represents the sensitivity and is plotted in figure~\ref{fig:receptivity_sensitivity}(c).
 This plot shows that the sensitivity is symmetric about the central axis, and strong towards the bottom of the cavity.
-This topology does not overlap very well with the location of the instability.
-This implies that acting on the region of high sensitivity would not necessarily directly impact the development of the instability in this case.